 Before you begin, make sure you have an Easy Fabric or create and deploy a new fabric.
-For more information, see Creating a VXLAN EVPN Fabric Using the Easy Fabric Template, on page 49.
+For more information, see Creating a New VXLAN BGP EVPN Fabric, on page 48.

 NDFC supports the trunk_host policies for the ToR switches.
 Make sure ToR has vPC, port channel or trunk host policy attached on the interfaces connected to Leaf.
 These policies are used to connect the ToR switches in the external fabric to the Leaf switches in the Easy Fabric.